gdsbook/book/notebooks/12_feature_engineering.md

 plt.show()
 ```

-Now, for some feature engineering.
-It may be extremely useful to know whether an AirBnB is located in a "hot" location, with a lot of restaurants and bars to choose from.
-Alternatively, if AirBnBs are very remote, they might not be as lucrative for short, expensive "city-break" reservations.
-That is, AirBnB users may decide to reserve stays where there are a lot of dining and drinking opportunities, and thus may be *willing to pay more* for the same accommodation.
-We might be able to predict prices better if we know about the drinking and dining scene near the AirBnB.
+Now for some feature engineering.
+It may be extremely useful to know whether an Airbnb is located in a "hot" location, with a lot of restaurants and bars to choose from.
+Alternatively, if Airbnbs are very remote, they might not be as lucrative for short, expensive "city-break" reservations.
+That is, Airbnb users may decide to reserve stays where there are a lot of dining and drinking opportunities, and thus may be *willing to pay more* for the same accommodation.
+We might be able to predict prices better if we know about the drinking and dining scene near the Airbnb.

-Thus, we can *engineer features* in the AirBnB data using the nearby POIs.
-To do this, we can create a new feature for the AirBnB dataset --that is, a new column in `airbnbs`-- which incorporates information about how many POIs are *nearby* each property.
+Thus, we can *engineer features* in the Airbnb data using the nearby POIs.
+To do this, we can create a new feature for the Airbnb dataset --that is, a new column in `airbnbs`-- which incorporates information about how many POIs are *nearby* each property.
 This kind of "feature counting" is useful in applications where the mere presence of nearby features can affect the quantity we are modeling.

 To do this kind of feature engineering, let us first walk through what we need to do at a conceptual level:

 1. Decide what is *nearby*.
-This will dictate how far we go from each AirBnB when counting the number of "nearby" bars & restaurants.
-For this example, we will use 500 meter buffer, which is approximately the distance of a leisurely ten-minute walk.
+This will dictate how far we go from each Airbnb when counting the number of "nearby" bars and restaurants.
+For this example, we will use a 500-meter buffer, which is approximately the distance of a leisurely ten-minute walk.
-2. For each AirBnB, determine whether POIs are *within* a leisurely ten-minute walk.
+2. For each Airbnb, determine whether POIs are *within* a leisurely ten-minute walk.
-3. Count how many POIs are within the specified radius of each AirBnB.
+3. Count how many POIs are within the specified radius of each Airbnb.

-At the end of this procedure, we have the number of bars & restaurants that are within a leisurely walk of the AirBnB, which might be useful in predicting the price of each AirBnB.
+At the end of this procedure, we have the number of bars and restaurants that are within a leisurely walk of the Airbnb, which might be useful in predicting the price of each Airbnb.

 Let us now translate the list above into code.
 For part 1., we need to be able to measure distances in meters.
 However, `airbnbs` is originally expressed in degrees, since it is provided in terms of locations in latitude and longitude: